 First semester of a two-course sequence in the concepts of biology for biology majors.
 This course is a prerequisite for all advanced courses in biology.
 BIO 111 covers biomolecules, cell biology, genetics, and evolution.
 Three lectures and one laboratory period weekly.
-This course is offered in the fall semester.
-Prerequisites: None.
-Credite: 1
+Offered in the fall semester.